Self-Publishing vs. Traditional Publishing: Which one is a Better Choice?

 2. Time Frame

 Whereas in self -publishing, as soon as you tell them the idea of your book or give them the manuscript, someone is assigned to guide you.
-Do not worry cause you can still call the shots, and your book will hit the shelves in just 3- 4 weeks.
-Why waste more than a year for only one book when you can write many?
+Do not worry, because you can still call the shots, and your book will hit the shelves in just 3- 4 weeks.

-It is very rare for a first-time publisher to land an agent at a traditional publishing agency, let alone getting the book published.
+It is very rare for a first-time author to land an agent at a traditional publishing agency, let alone getting the book published.
 Even if you do, let me tell you this.

 Why not take the lion’s share by selling your masterpiece?
 If you are lucky to land a deal with a traditional agency, that’s great, but I’m sure wouldn’t like signing away your first book’s rights, would you?
 Many first time authors prefer self-publishing as they have full control over every aspect of their book.